strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 ## Day One Budget Build

-- Roll the dice on a Free Loadout and extract succesfully to gather materials you'll need to make a "real" build.
+- Roll the dice on a Free Loadout and extract successfully to gather materials you'll need to make a "real" build.

 But, the Free Loadout only:
 - Equips you a single low tier weapon (god forbid you get the Kettle).
 Pray for a Stitcher and friendly raiders if you're going in solo.